Joe-Collins-1986/Hangman/README.md

    <details>
       <summary style="font-weight:bold">Typography</summary>

-   For the typography the client wanted an easy to read text which looked handwritten.
-The ballance was to locate a font that gave this impression whilst still being clearly legible even on a small screen.
+   For the typography the client wanted an easy-to-read text which looked handwritten.
+The balance was to locate a font that gave this impression whilst still being clearly legible even on a small screen.
    - Font applied with backup options: 'Handlee', cursive, sans-serif

    ---